 Pull requests & core team

 All of the members of the core team should be able to merge pull requests in the ARGO repositories.
 The person who opens a pull request never merges it {her,him}self, but asks/expects another core team member to review it and merge it.
-The idea behind this that at least two people (the committer and the reviewer), will be involved for each new feature that we develop.
+The idea behind this is that at least two people (the committer and the reviewer) will be involved for each new feature that we develop.

 Advices for a committer: